wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 }
 ```

-## Check if the received restaurant is online
+## Check if the Received Restaurant Is Online

 Using the property `online` inside the `restaurant` object, we want to create some logic that will determine what message we send to the user.
 We can write the following function: